Employer of Record

 • Hospital Services: Surgeries, ambulance services, daily hospital stay payments.

-• Additional Benefits: 24/7 medical assistance hotline, local travel insurance (for trips under 90 days).
+• Additional Benefits: 24/7 medical assistance hotline, local travel insurance for short trips depending on policy terms.

 Health insurance usually covers employees and can extend to their dependents.
-Employer contributions often cover employees’ premiums entirely, while dependents’ premiums may be fully covered, shared, or paid fully by the employee, deducted from their paychecks.
+Employer contributions often cover employees’ premiums entirely, while dependents’ premiums may be fully covered, shared, or paid fully by the employee, deducted from payroll.

 Life and Personal Accident Insurance

-• Death Benefit: Usually twice the annual salary (doubled for accidents), or a fixed amount.
+• Death Benefit: Often linked to annual salary or a fixed insured amount.

-• Total and Permanent Disability Benefit: Typically twice the annual salary (doubled for accidents), or a fixed amount.
+• Total and Permanent Disability Benefit: Often linked to annual salary or a fixed insured amount.

 Short-Term Sickness Benefits